remidinishanth/distributed_systems/java_scala_Guice.md

 }
 ```

+By using dependency injection, the benefits include:

+Loose coupling: MyClass doesn't need to know about the specific implementation of GreetingService.
+It only depends on the abstraction defined by the interface GreetingService.

+Flexibility: The implementation of GreetingService can be easily changed or swapped out by providing a different implementation while creating an instance of MyClass.

+Testability: With dependency injection, it becomes easier to write unit tests for MyClass.
+You can provide a mock or stub implementation of GreetingService during testing, enabling isolated testing of MyClass behavior.

 ## With Guice

+By using a dependency injection framework like Guice, you can further automate and streamline the injection process, manage the lifecycle of dependencies, and handle complex dependency graphs.
+It simplifies the management of dependencies and promotes modular design.

 When we use Guice, We will need to modify the main to use Injector to get the instance of `MyClass` but we don't need to set up `GreetingService` explicitly in the main